royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * To create a policy open "Secure", "Policies", "Create", name it `iot-webinar-policy`
 * Click on "Advanced mode" and paste the following policy document:

-**IMPORTANT!** Replace the region and account placeholders with your values for region and account number
+**IMPORTANT!** Replace the region and account placeholders with your values for region and account number (best to take it from the policy arn which will minimize the chance of a mistake)

 ```
 {